LANL-Seismoacoustics/pisces/docs/source/tutorial.queries.md

 ### Arbitrary enhanced tables

-When the `base=` option is used with a [Declarative Base](http://docs.sqlalchemy.org/en/rel_0_9/orm/extensions/declarative.html) class that comes with Pisces, class the default values for all fields in a table row (class instance) are filled whether or not the underlying database defines default values.
+When the `base=` option is used with a [Declarative Base](http://docs.sqlalchemy.org/en/rel_0_9/orm/extensions/declarative.html) class that comes with Pisces, the default values for all fields in a table row (class instance) are filled whether or not the underlying database defines default values.

 The class is integrated with its correctly-formatted text file (flat file) representation.
 Instances of the class can iterate over values, and in the correct order.

     # load table classes, matching column names with those of a known schema

-    from pisces.schema.kbcore import Base as KBBase
+    from pisces.schema.css3 import Base

-    Site, Affil, Origin = ps.get_tables(session.bind, ['global.site','global.affiliation', 'global.origin'], base=KBBase)
+    Site, Affil, Origin = ps.get_tables(session.bind, ['global.site','global.affiliation', 'global.origin'], base=Base)

-`KBBase` is the parent class for all pre-defined KB Core tables that come with Pisces.
+`Base` is the parent class for all pre-defined table prototypes that come with Pisces.
-Through Python’s class inheritance, this functionality is easy.

 ---